tourkaman/PDC-support-web/documents/running/managing_files/klemming.rst

 We recommend not using file locking since it can have negative impacts on performance.

-If you need help in converting your code to better use the Lustre file system contact support.
+If you need help in converting your code to better use the Lustre file system :ref:`contact_support`.